devmohitagarwal/EV/README.md

     for **Informative/Warning** type

         EV.show({
-            evetType: "Info",
+                    eventType: "Info",
                     heading: "Information",
                     eventDescription: "The object you're lookin for is no longer available, Please try again next time" })